shearwavesplitter/AlpEventDownloader/README.md

   4. Channel (BH or HH)
   5. Comment
     * "no_data" if there is no data available
-    * "missing_val" if some of the trace is missing
+    * "missing_val" if some of the trace is missing (this funcionality doesn't appear to be active)
     * "epi_dist" if the epicentral distance is outside the allowed band
 * "completed_events" .csv contains the station, network, and component for events that have been successfully downloaded